Benedict-Ik/Smartherd-flutter-tutorial/README.md

 # Organizing your code branch

-Here we continue the tutorial explaining all about how we can better organize our code
+Here we continue the tutorial by introducing basic widgets

-We explain the following:
+We explain the following widgets:

-* Creating separate class that defines the structure of a particular widget
+* Row and Column
+* Text
+* Scafford and AppBar
+* Raised Button vs Elevated Button
+* Alert Dialog
+* Box Constraints
+* Container
+* Image
-* Differences between stateless and stateful widgets
+* Size, Margin, and Padding
-* Removing the **debug** banner
-* Use of **function expression** in main method
-* Create a separate package (embedded in lib) to house all child widgets
+* ListView
-*
+* Floating Action Button (FAB)